 - If you score below 500, 173, or 61, respectively, you may apply to our English Language Institute for additional instruction in English.
 You may also retake the TOEFL exam.

-IELTS: A test score on the International English Language Testing System (IELTS) of 6 is required for full admission.
-If you score below a 6 but above a 5, you may be required to study English as a second language before you can be fully matriculated into your academic program of choice.
-If you score below a 5, you may retake the test or apply to NYIT's English Language Institute for additional instruction in English.
+IELTS: A test score on the International English Language Testing System (IELTS) of 6.0 is required for full admission.
+If you score below 6.0 (5.0 and 5.5) you may be required to study English as a second language before you can be fully matriculated into your academic program of choice.
+If you score below a 5.0, you may retake the test or apply to NYIT's English Language Institute for additional instruction in English.

 MBA applicants must meet English proficiency requirements by providing a minimum score of 79 on IBT or 6.0 on IELTS.
 A successful completion of NYIT English Language Institute satisfies the English proficiency requirement to the MBA program.